Would you like to download this whitepaper?

 If your business doesn’t have any special needs for customisations such as user rights, specific workflow processes, integrations or non-standardised reporting; cloud is a more cost-effective solution to speed up your implementation and provide on demand reporting from any device.

-The total cost of ownership is undeniably lower for cloud and you can avoid the need for capital costs and special skills or support for your software.
+The total cost of ownership is undeniably lower for cloud and you can avoid the need for capital costs and special skills or support for your accounting software.
 Your business would need to adapt to the software, however many cloud systems have configured workflows that can help your business if you lack any best practice models.

-As a counter, on-premise systems can be more flexible and support customisations delivered by professional software development providers.
+As a counter, on-premise systems can be more flexible and support customisations delivered by professional accounting software development providers.
 However, you will need to be specific with your requirements to ensure projects are delivered to time and budgets.
 In addition, your business will need to budget for support and periodic upgrades for new functionality.

 Does FTA Certified software matter?